- Other useful resources

 For more information, see our blueprint on VPN support.

-It is a very fundamental assumption of Tails to force all outgoing traffic to anonymity networks such as Tor or I2P.
+It is a very fundamental assumption of Tails to force all outgoing traffic to anonymity networks such as Tor.
 VPN are not anonymity networks, because the administrators of the VPN can know both where you are connecting from and where you are connecting to.
 Tor provides anonymity by making it impossible for a single point in the network to know both the origin and the destination of a connection.

 In some situations, you might be forced to use a VPN to connect to the Internet, for example by your ISP.
 This is currently not possible using Tails.
 See #5858.